 Xiaomi Mi Mix 2S full review

 Xiaomi is the fourth largest smartphone company in the world, and the Mi Mix 2S is one of many reasons why.
-Available at an incredible £399 (and currently reduced to £299), this top-end phone should have a price tag twice that amount.
+Now available below £200 (here and here), this phone should have a price tag two or three times that amount.

-The Mi Mix 2S' class-leading performance, beautiful design and feature-heavy specification make it difficult to look at any other flagship in quite the way.
-It is evidence that buying Chinese phones can get you so much more for your money, but here with none of the usual risk: the Mi Mix 2S is now officially available in the UK, and the Global model we've reviewed here supports all UK 4G bands and has Google services preinstalled.
+The Mi Mix 2S' class-leading performance, beautiful design and feature-heavy specification make it difficult to look at other flagships in quite the way.
+It is evidence that buying Chinese phones can get you so much more for your money.

 The Mi Mix 2S has now been updated with the Mi Mix 3.